najamelan/ws_stream_wasm/examples/chat_client/README.md

 # Ws_stream_wasm chat client example

 Demonstration of `ws_stream_wasm` working in WASM.
 This example shows a rather realistic (error handling, security, basic features) chat client that communicates with a chat server over websockets.
-The communication with the server happens with a custom enum, serialized with a cbor codec (for futures-codec, not tokio), over AsyncRead/AsyncWrite 0.3.
+The communication with the server happens with a custom enum, serialized with a cbor codec (for futures-codec), over AsyncRead/AsyncWrite 0.3.

 What ws_stream_wasm adds here is that we just frame the connection with a codec instead of manually serializing our data structure, creating a websocket message with `web_sys`, and deal with all the potential errors on the connection by hand.

+In the future I shall rewrite this chat program using the thespis actor library showing how the design can be a lot more convenient when using actors.

 ## Install